peterlamar/engineering-leader/README.md

 * Meet weekly and setup explicit expectations around each milestone
 * Low performer will likely improve or find another opportunity

+#### Top Performers

+Like the peach tree or the race car, top performers typically need extra care to sustain themselves.
+Sometimes it involves understanding the tradeoffs or making sure they are consistently challenged with incremental assignments.

 ## Hiring

 When hiring, aim to be transparent and hiring with offers in line with data.
 Expect a funnel with a percentage of closing rates that resembles a typical sales funnel.